Brightblu2020/docs.brightblu/JoltBusinessCommunicationController.md

 Release Notes:

-- Added Ability to now do OTA if SdCardFailure is detected by bypassing SD check.
+- Added Ability to now do OTA if SdCardFailure is detected by bypassing SD check. do note: The Update can fail a couple of times before it works.
+SD card is always more reliable.
 - Fixed Long file names not working in internal memory and SD card for Logs.
 - Improved the websocket thread efficiency.